 The waterfall runs in the massive glacial river Hvítá (White River) which originates in Iceland's second-largest glacier, Langjökull glacier, in the highland above Gullfoss and flows from Lake Hvítárvatn on the east side of the glacier.

-Seeing that it is the most popular sightseeing tour in Iceland then it is difficult getting a photo without people in it
+The Golden Circle is the most popular sightseeing tour in Iceland and it is difficult getting a photo without people in it

 It is not certain how Gullfoss - the Golden Waterfall - got its name, but there are some speculations:

 At Gýgjarhóll a wealthy farmer lived.
 His name was Gýgur.
 Gýgur owned some gold and didn't want anybody to get hold of his gold after his death.

 So he threw his chest with his gold treasure into Gullfoss waterfall, which thus got its name; Gullfoss.

 Source: Ferðabók Sveins Pálssonar - the Travel Journal of Sveinn Pálsson (1762-1840).

 A rainbow in the lower cascade